 Guitar teacher | Be unique |Melbourne was last modified: August 30th, 2017 by Thomas Lorenzo

-Either as a beginner or a professional we always face the hard choice of choosing the right guitar for your daily needs and for your guitar lessons.
+Either as a beginner or a professional, we always face the hard choice of choosing the right guitar for our daily needs.
 Here at my studio in Melbourne I will gladly help you select the right guitar for your budget and needs so as to be able to achieve the desired results we set fourth in our courses and lessons.

-First of all we should check which guitar has the best tuning.
+First of all you should check which guitar has the best tuning.

-Once the open strings are in tune check if it is maintained all over the fingerboard.:
+Once the open strings are in tune, check if the tuning is maintained all over the fingerboard.
+How?

-Play octave notes on various sections of the fingerboard.
-Do they maintain their tuning ?
+Play octave notes on various sections of the fingerboard and ask yourself: Do they maintain their tuning ?

-Play barred chords.
-Do they sound in tune all over the fingerboard?
+Play barred chords and ask yourself: Do they sound in tune all over the fingerboard?